 The Borland-Groover Clinic is a provider of the largest Infusion center in the Southeast.
 We have an experienced Registered Nursing staff which provides compassionate personalized care during your infusion in a relaxed and comfortable setting.
-There is flexible scheduling Monday through Friday, as well as Saturdays for your convenience.

 Benefits associated with office IV infusion therapy include: decreased cost share, less missed time from work, flexible scheduling, as well as individualized care.

 When referred to the infusion center all aspects of care are coordinated with your physician.

 - What medications can be administered at the Infusion Center?